 Cradle cap is a form of dermatitis, looking very similar to a bad case of dandruff, that affects the scalp of babies generally in their first few months.

 Older babies and toddlers can also get it and it can linger for weeks or months.
 Although the condition can look unattractive, it’s not itchy and won’t cause your baby any discomfort.

 Here are some examples of cradle cap: But it looks like crusty scaly earwax that is stuck to the scalp or the face.

 How did this happen to my baby?

-It’s thought that cradle cap happens as a result of lingering hormones in your baby’s body following the pregnancy.
+It’s thought that it happens as a result of lingering hormones in your baby’s body following the pregnancy.
 The hormones stimulate secretions from the oil glands in the skin.
 Naturally falling skin flakes from your baby’s scalp get stuck in the oil and stick to the scalp.

 Generally, these secretions slow down over time and cradle cap tends to clear up on its own.

-But for some children cradle cap can linger on and on.
+But for some children it can linger on and on.

 What can I do to remove or treat cradle cap?